lovell/sharp/README.md

 #### withoutAdaptiveFiltering()

-_Requires libvips 7.41.0+_
+_Requires libvips 7.42.0+_

-An advanced and experimental PNG output setting to disable adaptive row filtering.
+An advanced setting to disable adaptive row filtering for the lossless PNG output format.

 ### Output methods